lacroixdesign/craft-obsolete-url-redirect/README.md

 - Fetch the current, live revision of that entry.
 - Redirect (302) to that entry’s new URL.

-One thing to note is that the query is intentionally isolated to same prefix.
+One thing to note is that the query is intentionally isolated to the same prefix.
 In the above example, it would not redirect to an entry in a section that has a different URL prefix, such as `/blog/`.

 ### Installation